lupyuen/lupyuen.github.io/src/rusti2c.md

 embedded-hal = "0.2.7"
 ```

-The Rust Driver for BME280 runs OK on NuttX because we have implemented the __NuttX Embedded HAL__.
-Let's look inside the HAL.
+The Rust Driver for BME280 works on NuttX because of the __NuttX Embedded HAL__.
+Let's look inside.

 [(BTW: Always use the latest version of NuttX Embedded HAL)](https://crates.io/crates/nuttx-embedded-hal)